 After dropping out of college at the height of ‘turbulent 60s’ and then spending many years as an arc-welder and union gadfly in a shipyard, John returned to school and become a geologist.
 By 1983, he had gotten his B.S. in Geology at the University of Maryland, and soon after was at Johns Hopkins, spending 2 field seasons in the Aleutians studying Shishaldin Volcano.
 Around 1985, he became acquainted with the MAC probe at the Geophysical Lab in DC, spending many nights straining his eyes trying to see the microscope’s image of the sample surface and punching commands on the teletype (“surely you jest”) and being warned by David George “do not touch the PHA dials”.
 He did a post-doc at the Smithsonian in 1989 studying anhydrite inclusions in the Nevado del Ruiz pumice, using the Smithsonian’s 9 spectrometer ARL-SEMQ under the eyes of Gene Jarosewich and Joe Nelen.
 He next analyzed anhydrite in Pinatubo pumice with the new Hopkins JEOL 8600, before being hired to run the probe lab at Wisconsin.
 There he babysat the ARL-SEMQ while waiting for a new CAMECA SX51 to come.
 He is now the proud father of a CAMECA SXFive FE.
 His oddest objects of study have been metal found in Oscar Meyer hot dogs and white crystals on cheese.
 He has 59 publications and 143 abstracts.
 He is also a historian, the archivist of MAS, and has been an amateur radio operator (WA3BTA) since 1964.

-The Finance Committee has overall responsibility for the operation and administration of the MAS investment fund portfolio, currently housed in and managed by Morgan Stanley using Committee guidance consistent with the MAS Investment Policy Statement.
+The Finance Committee has overall responsibility for the operation and administration of the MAS investment fund portfolio, currently housed at Charles Schwab, using Committee guidance consistent with the MAS Investment Policy Statement.